-Board and Committee Membership 2017 Attendance

-Board of Directors 6/6

-Corporate Governance and Compliance Committee 6/6
+6/6 6/6 2/2

-Technology Committee 2/2
+2/2

+212

 For Against/Withheld

-Prior Voting Results (2017) 97.7% 2.3%
+97.7% 2.3%

-Regeneron Securities Beneficially Owned as of April 12, 2018

-Common Stock 0
+0

-Options 5,931
+5.931

 BOARD COMMITTEES

 The board has a standing Audit Committee, Compensation Committee, and Corporate Governance and Compliance Committee, each of which is comprised entirely of independent directors.
 The Corporate Governance and Compliance Committee is responsible for reviewing and recommending for the board's selection candidates to serve on our board of directors and for overseeing all aspects of the Company's compliance program other than financial compliance.
 The board also has a standing Technology Committee.
 The board has adopted charters for the Audit Committee, Compensation Committee, Corporate Governance and Compliance Committee, and Technology Committee, current copies of which are available on our website at www.regeneron.com under the "Corporate Governance" heading on the "Investors & Media" page.